Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-where $b$ is a normal ordering constant that we have to include because of the ambiguity in the order of the operators $a_{n}$, $\bar{a}_{n}$ in the definition of $L_{0}$ and $\bar{L}_{0}$.
-As in the Gupta-Bleuler method, we have to ensure that the spectrum of the theory has no ghost states, no physical states $|\chi\rangle$ with negative norm $\langle \chi|\chi \rangle<0$.
-Brower, Goddard and Thorn \cite{Brower-Goddard-Thorn} proved a no-ghost theorem in which they showed that there are ghost states as long as $d>26$.
-However, if $d=26$ and $b=1$ or $d<26$ and $b<1$ the spectrum is always ghost-free.
-This result implies an upper bound on the dimensionality of the target space.
+where $b$ is a normal ordering constant that has to be included because of the ambiguity in the order of the operators $a_{n}$, $\overline{a}_{n}$ in the definition of $L_{0}$ and $\overline{L}_{0}$.
+We have to make sure that the resulting spectrum does not include ghosts, i.e. physical states of negative norm.
+Brower, Goddard, and Thorn \cite{Brower-Goddard-Thorn} proved a no-ghost theorem showing that ghost pop up in the spectrum for~$d>26$.
+The theory is ghost-free, however, if $d=26$ and $b=1$ or $d<26$ and $b<1$, thus setting an upper bound on the dimensionality of the target space.